HardwarePunk/ButterGarden/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Unlicense License - see the LICENSE file for details.

-## 🌟 Acknowledgments

-- Font: "Sour Gummy" for that perfect whimsical touch
-- Color palette inspired by warm, inviting kitchen spaces
-- HTMX for making dynamic interactions a breeze